IWSLT/IWSLT.github.io/_pages/2024/conference.md

 ## Paper Submission

-IWSLT encourages submissions ofscientific papers and evaluation campaign system description papers.
+IWSLT encourages submissions of scientific papers and system papers describing the participation in a shared task.
 Please visit the [paper submissions](paper-submission) page for further information.

 **Note:**